 The minimum uninsured motorist coverage will cover $25,000 for injuries and $50,000 per accident, but it doesn't cover any property damage.
 You can opt out of it, but you'll have to do so in writing.

 Alternatives to regular insurance

-Drivers who’ve been in multiple accidents or have a DUI or moving violations on their record may have difficulty getting an insurance company to cover them.
-Drivers classified as “high risk” may find help through the Wyoming Automobile Insurance Plan.
-Any insurance agent licensed in Wyoming can help with the application to this plan.
+Drivers who've been in multiple accidents or have a DUI or moving violations on their record may have difficulty getting an insurance company to cover them.
+Drivers classified as "high risk" may find help through the Wyoming Automobile Insurance Plan.
+Any insurance agent licensed in Wyoming can help with the application of this plan.

 What Happens If You Drive Without Car Insurance in Wyoming?

 If you can't show proof of insurance, you have seven days to provide it.
 Failure to do so can bring the following penalties: